johnwcowan/r7rs-work/SyntaxDefinitions.md

 Not supported: Racket, Gauche, MIT, Chicken, Scheme48/scsh, SCM, Chez, Vicare, Larceny, Mosh, IronScheme, SXM, Sagittarius, Foment, Owl Lisp, Chibi, Sizzle[*]

+Supported as the only kind of macros: S7, RScheme, Rep, Elk, Dfsch

-Supported as the only kind of macros:
+Supported as the only kind of low-level macros: Scheme 9

 [*] S7 and Dfsch accept the `define`-style syntax `(define-macro (x y) y)` only.
 The Sizzle documentation claims to do the same, but it didn't work for me.